uibakery/self-hosted/README.md

 # Branding

-To make UI Bakery feel like part of your systems you can do branding:
+To make UI Bakery feel like a part of your own systems, you can do some branding:

-- Change app title in the browser tab:
+- Change the title of the app in the browser tab:
 ```bash
 UI_BAKERY_APP_TITLE=UI Bakery
 ```

-- Replace the UI Bakery logo with the custom logo on auth screens:
+- Replace the UI Bakery logo with your own logo on the login screens:
 ```bash
 UI_BAKERY_BRANDING_LOGO_URL=https://cloud.uibakery.io/assets/logo.svg
 ```

-- Change the background image on all auth screens:
+- Change the background image on all login screens:
 ```bash
 UI_BAKERY_BRANDING_AUTH_BACKGROUND_URL=https://cloud.uibakery.io/assets/auth-background.webp
 ```

-- Provided custom loader as an inline `SVG` with `class="loader-logo"`:
+- Use a custom loader as an inline SVG with the `class="loader-logo"`:
 ```bash
 UI_BAKERY_BRANDING_LOADER='<?xml version="1.0" encoding="UTF-8"?>
 <svg class="loader-logo" viewBox="0 0 27 39" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">